 We didn’t intend to immediately follow up one blog entry with another featuring the same subject matter.
 Because a case currently spotlighted in the news seems to logically connect a few dots, though, we discuss its essential details in today’s post.

-That just-concluded court matter focused upon sobriety checkpoints, which comprised the central subject of our August 23 post at the Alameda County Law Office of John Noonan.
+That just-concluded court matter focused upon sobriety checkpoints, which comprised the central subject of our August 23 post at the Alameda County Law Offices of John Noonan.
 The main takeaway of that blog effort was that DUI roadblocks – which operate in many states, including California – are constitutionally sanctioned by the U.S. Supreme Court, yet subject to some explicit guidelines and limitations.

 Law enforcers operating within the specified parameters are deemed to be engaging in lawful behavior and given broad latitude in setting up and administering roadblocks.
 Conversely, police departments that do not adequately comply with requirements risk having evidence judicially tossed for being the fruit of an unreasonable search and seizure.